lyarinet/NeptunJS/README.md

 # NeptunJS
 This is a Deobfuscated version of NeptunJS/NeptuneJS/NJS - Specifically v2.5.5 as of 5th of August 2018

+### Important
+This repo contains "rom.zip" and its a GBA rom copyright of Nintendo.
+It's in here strictly so people can see the zip folder structure required for this Emulator.

 ### Deobfuscation Progress
 This deobfuscation isnt complete.
 While all of the code IS de-obfuscated and removed entirely from the need of the launchers aswell as integrity checks patched out